Better Ways to Get More Energy

 Energy Drain: Caffeine and Energy Drinks

-Caffeine is a stimulant that revs you up -- until it leaves your system and you crash.
-It's best to stay away from caffeine all together, and especially to avoid using energy drinks.
-You certainly should try not to get more than100 milligrams of caffeine a day, which is about how much you'll get in:
+Caffeine revs you up -- until it leaves your system and you crash.
+It's best to stay away from it, and to avoid energy drinks.
+Try not to get more than100 milligrams of caffeine a day.
+That's about how much you'd get in:

 - Two 12-ounce sodas

 - One shot of espresso (It’s in coffee drinks like lattes and cappuccinos.)